-Older blog posts will be packed full of product recommendations, website recommendations and more.
-Leverage that by using a tool like ThirstyAffiliates Pro’s Autolinker module.
+Older blog posts will be packed full of product recommendations, website recommendations, and more.
+Leverage those recommendations by using a tool like ThirstyAffiliates Pro’s Autolinker module.

-This tool lets you provide keywords for your affiliate links and then those keywords will be automatically linked up to your affiliate links in real-time.
-It’s amazing.
+This tool lets you provide keywords for your affiliate links which will then be automatically linked up to your affiliate links in real-time.
+It’s amazingly simple.

 3. Sidebar graphics for high-level recommendations

-Sidebar graphics and banners are still great options for recommending high-level products and services that nearly all travellers will want.
+Sidebar graphics and banners are still great options for recommending high-level products and services that nearly all travelers want.

-Things such as insurance, booking websites, specific gear and other stuff that you often talk about using.
-Graphics command attention and this can translate very quickly into commissions.
+Think of things such as insurance, booking websites, specific gear, and other stuff that you often talk about using.
+Graphics command attention, and attention can translate very quickly into commissions.

 4. Roundup posts

-The humble roundup post is a very powerful piece of content that not only ranks well but also will perform on social media.
-For a post that commands such attention, you will be wanting to litter a few affiliate links among those recommendations.
+The humble roundup post is a very powerful piece of content that not only ranks well but also performs on social media.
+For a post that commands such attention, you’ll want to litter a few affiliate links among those recommendations.

-It can also help to go back through your older roundup posts that you know are popular already and see if any of what you talk about there can be linked up to an affiliate offer.
+It’s also a good idea to go back through older, popular roundup posts to see if any of what you talk about in them can be linked up to an affiliate offer.

-When you talk about certain deals you should be aware that most of those deals will have an affiliate program you could be a member of.
+When you talk about certain deals, you should be aware that most of those deals will have an affiliate program of which you can become a member.

-Secondly, having a specific, and permanent “Deals” page on your site can help you collect all this information into one place for your visitors to find.
+Secondly, having a specific and permanent “Deals” page on your site can help you collect all this information into one place where your visitors can easily access it.
 Many travel bloggers report that these kinds of pages quickly become the top-earning page on their site.

 22 Recommended Affiliate Programs For Travel

-Insurance is one of those things that is very localised when it comes to recommendations.
+Insurance is very localized when it comes to recommendations.
 So it pays to know your audience and where they’re viewing your site from.

 A tool like ThirstyAffiliates Pro’s Geolocation module can divert traffic to different affiliate URLs based on the visitor’s location in real-time.
-This is very handy when recommending a more localised travel insurance program for that particular visitor.
+This feature is very handy when recommending a more localized travel insurance program to that particular visitor.

-As for affiliate programs to join, here’s a couple you can choose from, depending on your location:
+As for affiliate programs to join, here are a few you can choose from, depending on your location: